gtrufitt/Code-Of-Conduct/README.md

 * Adam Onishi - @onishiweb

 *The role of the moderators is to be an unbiased mediator, they will not moderate or edit anything written in the Slack unless it is required as a result of a discussed dispute.*

+*Job posts that do not explicitly mention a company or require contacting an external recruiter to apply will be removed.*